openstack-archive/sahara/doc/source/userdoc/cdh_imagebuilder.rst

    (subset of Ubuntu, Fedora, and CentOS depending on plugin).
 To only create Cloudera images, you should use the "-p cloudera" parameter in the command line.
-If you want to create the image only for a specific operating system, you should use the "-i ubuntu|fedora|centos" parameter to assign the operating system.
+If you want to create the image only for a specific operating system, you should use the "-i ubuntu|centos" parameter to assign the operating system (the cloudera plugin only supports Ubuntu and Centos).
+If you want to create the image only for a specific Cloudera version, you should use the "-v 5.0|5.3" parameter to assign the version.
 This script must be run with root privileges.
-Below is an example to create Cloudera images for both Ubuntu and CentOS.
+Below is an example to create Cloudera images for both Ubuntu and CentOS with Cloudera Express 5.3.0 version.

    .. sourcecode:: console

-      sudo bash diskimage-create.sh -p cloudera
+      sudo bash diskimage-create.sh -p cloudera -v 5.3

    NOTE: If you don't want to use default values, you should explicitly set the values of your required parameters.